-- Beware the Nice Ones / Beware the Silly Ones: Metatron describes God as lonely and funny and upon seeing her, and the way she acts, you'd think she's a bit of a Cloud Cuckoo Lander.
-But this is still God and has been known to be vengeful in the past.
+- Beware the Nice Ones / Beware the Silly Ones: Metatron describes God as lonely and funny and upon seeing Her, and the way She acts, you would think She is a bit of a Cloud Cuckoo Lander, but this is still God and has been known to be vengeful in the past.

 - Cool Old Guy: Takes the form of a kindly-looking old man just to play skee-ball.

 - Like an Old Married Couple / Vitriolic Best Buds: She and Metatron seem to have this dynamic.

 - Silent Snarker: Doesn't talk since one word from Her voice could kill a human being, but expresses Herself using Her face.

 A fallen angel banished to Wisconsin with his partner Loki after a night of drinking.
 Now planning to scheme his way back into Heaven.

 - Asexual Life Partners: With Loki, since neither has genitals.

 - Berserk Button: Goes off when Loki points out that his rants sound just like Lucifer's.